Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- In 60.5% of his 114 games this season, Gomes has picked up at least one hit.
-He's also had 24 multi-hit games.

-- Looking at the 114 games he has played this season, he's hit a long ball in eight of them (7.0%), and in 2.2% of his trips to the dish.
+- Looking at the 115 games he has played this year, he's homered in nine of them (7.8%), and in 2.4% of his trips to the dish.

-- In 36.8% of his games this year, Gomes has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in three contests.
+- In 43 games this season (37.4%), Gomes has picked up an RBI, and in 14 of those games (12.2%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- In 35 of 114 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.